CAR ACCIDENT ATTORNEY ST. PAUL, MN

 HOW LONG DOES IT TAKE TO GET A SETTLEMENT AFTER A MOTOR VEHICLE ACCIDENT?

-After a motor vehicle crash, a person injured through no fault of their own may be entitled to compensation from the at-fault driver’s insurance.
+After a motor vehicle accident, a person injured through no fault of their own may be entitled to compensation from the at-fault driver’s insurance.
 Often people wonder how long this process takes.
 Each case is different and depends on two things: how long it takes to recover from the crash and whether the insurance company makes a fair offer.

 An experienced personal injury attorney would always advise against trying to settle a case too soon.
 Settling too soon could lead to letting the at-fault driver’s insurer off the hook for medical bills and additional pain and suffering compensation that may result from additional diagnoses and treatment that occur after the settlement.